Snippet Manager

 • Adding new elements: To add a new element, click the three-dot menu on the secondmost outer element, which is a Container, and add a row (2), then click the three-dot menu that appears in the new column to select an element (3).

-• Edit the content of an existing element: If you want to change the content of an existing element, select it from the Preview Panel and edit the configuration options in the middle of the Page Editor (4).
+• Edit the content of an existing element: If you want to change the content of an existing element, select it from the Design Panel and edit the configuration options in the middle of the Page Editor (4).
 Depending on the element, your configuration options may differ slightly.

 • Change the style of an element: Select from standard layout and editing options, like aligning text or changing colors (6).